Eve-positional languages: putting order into B\"uchi automata: Tile monoids and Eve-positionality of ordered Büchi languages

-For $w\in u^{-1}\LangS$, $uw\in L$, witnessed by an "accepting run@@tile" $\rho_u \rho_w$ where $\rho_u$ is a path over $u$ and $\rho_w$ an accepting infinite path over $w$.
+For $w\in u^{-1}\LangS(\A)$, $uw\in \LangS(\A)$, witnessed by an "accepting run@@tile" $\rho_u \rho_w$ where $\rho_u$ is a path over $u$ and $\rho_w$ an accepting infinite path over $w$.
 We then observe that for $(q_j, c_j, q_{j+1})$ the first transition of $\rho_w$, by upward closure of $w_0 \in \Sii$, $(p_u, c_j, q_{j+1}) \in w_0$.
 Therefore $w\in \Lang(\A_{U})$.

 Conversely, for $w\in \Lang(\A_{U})$, by definition of $p_u$, there exists a path $\rho_u$ of the shape $q_i \trans{u} p_u$.
-Therefore, for $\rho_w$ "accepting run@@tile" over $w$ in $A_{U}$, we similarly observe that $\rho_w$ starts in a vertex $q_w \in U$, therefore $q_w \leq p_u$.
+Therefore, for $\rho_w$ "accepting run@@tile" over $w$ in $\A_{U}$, we similarly observe that $\rho_w$ starts in a vertex $q_w \in U$, therefore $q_w \leq p_u$.
 We thus obtain, by upward closure of $w_0$, that there exists an "accepting run@@tile" $\rho'_w$ over $w$ starting in $p_u$.
 Therefore, $\rho_u \rho'_w$ is an "accepting run@@tile" in $\A$.
-Therefore $u w \in \LangS(A)$, and thus $w \in u^{-1}\LangS(\A)$.
+Therefore $u w \in \LangS(\A)$, and thus $w \in u^{-1}\LangS(\A)$.

-We finally observe that these residuals totally ordered by inclusion as, by the same argument of upward-closure, it is always possible for a run starting in $q$ to mimic a run starting in some $q' \stateleq q$. \end{proof}
+We finally observe that these residuals are totally ordered by inclusion as, by the same upward-closure argument, it is always possible for a run starting in $q$ to mimic a run starting in some $q' \stateleq q$. \end{proof}